vaab/tryton-documentation/user_guide/tryton_client.rst

 * *Favorites*: You can save you favorites menu options by clicking on their star.
 Your favorites will be show in the `Favorites` menu of the client.
 * *Global search*: The text box in the top of the menu option is used to perform a text search on all global search enabled models.
+You can also access the global search by typing Ctrl+K from any place of the client
 * Saving searches
 * Hide the menu
 * Right clicking on tree view